Town Center Overview:

 BRE Properties, Inc. continue construction on Solstice, which will be a mixed use project with 280 residential units and approximately 34,000 square feet of ground floor retail.
 The project area is surrounded by Aries Way; West Washington Ave; Frances Ave and Olson Way (see map).
-The project is tentatively scheduled to be completed December 2013.

 If you have any questions regarding the construction project, please contact: